GabeScott/standard-works-vault/General Conference/1978 October - The Relief Society.md

 When the Prophet Joseph Smith established it, he said to the women:

-“You will receive instructions through the order of the Priesthood which God has established, through the medium of those appointed to ... direct the affairs of the Church in this last dispensation; and I now turn the key in your behalf in the name of the Lord, and this Society shall rejoice, and knowledge and intelligence shall flow down from this time henceforth” (History of the Church, 4:607).
+“You will receive instructions through the order of the Priesthood which God has established, through the medium of those appointed to … direct the affairs of the Church in this last dispensation; and I now turn the key in your behalf in the name of the Lord, and this Society shall rejoice, and knowledge and intelligence shall flow down from this time henceforth” (*History of the Church,* 4:607).

-The Prophet told them that the organization would be “a charitable Society, and according to your natures,” and then he added, “If you live up to your privileges, the angels cannot be restrained from being your associates” (History of the Church, 4:605).
+The Prophet told them that the organization would be “a charitable Society, and according to your natures,” and then he added, “If you live up to your privileges, the angels cannot be restrained from being your associates” (*History of the Church,* 4:605).

 Thirty years ago, President George Albert Smith said:

-“You are ... more blessed than any other women in all the world.
+“You are … more blessed than any other women in all the world.
 You were the first women to have the franchise; the first women to have a voice in the work of a church.
 It was God that gave it to you and it came as a result of revelation to a Prophet of the Lord.
 Since that time, think what benefits the women of this world have enjoyed.
-Not only you belonging to the Church have enjoyed the blessing of equality, but when the Prophet Joseph Smith turned the key for the emancipation of womankind, it was turned for all the world, and from generation to generation the number of women who can enjoy the blessings of religious liberty and civil liberty has been increasing.”
-(Relief Society Magazine, Dec.
+Not only you belonging to the Church have enjoyed the blessing of equality, but when the Prophet Joseph Smith turned the key for the emancipation of womankind, it was turned for all the world, and from generation to generation the number of women who can enjoy the blessings of religious liberty and civil liberty has been increasing.” (*Relief Society Magazine,* Dec.
 1945, p.
 717.)

 I would not press to join the Relief Society.
 I can get more from it if I leave it to be a women’s organization.
 I then benefit more, much more, than I could by holding membership.

 I hope the name, the Relief Society, will never be changed.
 It ties back to the very charter given to women by the Prophet.
 Its full, balanced program responds to every worthy need that is by nature a part of womanhood.

-Each member is constantly exposed to literature, art, music, to current events, to homemaking skills, and, I emphasize, to spiritual living.
-She is encouraged to the full expression of every worthy feeling and impulse and talent.
+Each member is constantly exposed to literature, art, music, to current events, to *homemaking skills,* and, I emphasize, to *spiritual living.* She is encouraged to the full expression of every worthy feeling and impulse and talent.

 When my wife returns from the grocery store, some things are set out for immediate use.
 Other things are set on the shelf until she, for instance, bakes again.
 Some are to be used only in time of an emergency.

 Very frequently there are things that are not for us at all.
-They are to be given away to someone that she wants to do for.
+They are to be given away to someone that she wants to *do for.*

 She returns from Relief Society in much the same way, this time bearing spiritual commodities.
 Some are used right away; others are to be stored.
 But most of it she got for someone else.